-Since 1985, PAL has empowered the BPD to transform the lives of both members of the communities in which they serve, as well as their officers.
+Since it's inception, PAL has empowered the BPD to transform the lives of both members of the communities in which they serve, as well as their officers.